Itchy Scalp Braids – How To Treat Them

 5. Add Essentials Oils To Your Shampoo

 Add a few drops of lavender, peppermint, castor, or tea tree essential oils to your shampoo to tackle bumps and inflammation.
-These oils are power-packed with anti-inflammatory and antibacterial properties, which help soothe the scalp (1), (2), (3), (4).
+These oils are power-packed with anti-inflammatory and antibacterial properties that may help treat an itchy scalp and hair loss problems.
+(1), (2), (3), (4).

 Do a patch test before applying the essential oils to check for any allergies.
 If the oil does not cause any rashes or irritations, add it to your shampoo.
 Here’s what you need to do: